thycotic/privman-docs/install/installation/index.md

    ![Finish](images/pm-install/install-9-1.png)

 >**Note**: Thycotic recommends to create a back-up copy of the Privilege Manager web application folder after installation or upgrades.

+## Installing Connectors or the API

+Privilege Manager installs the core packages.
+One your instance is up and running, use Setup to add connectors for foreign systems or the __Privilege Manager Application Programming Interface__.

+Refer to [Upgrades](../upgrades/index.md) for details about how to access Setup and use the __Add / Upgrade Privilege Manager Features__ option.